All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 A common approach for a 5 mg vial is to add 2 mL (200 units on an insulin syringe) of BAC water.
 This creates a concentration of 2.5 mg per mL.
 For a 2 mg vial, adding 1 mL (100 units) gives you a concentration of 2 mg per mL.
 Use our to find the exact volume for your specific vial and target dose.

 Step 6: Inspect the solution.
 The reconstituted TB-500 should be clear and free of visible particles.
-If it appears cloudy, contains floating particles, or is discolored, do not use it.
+If it appears cloudy, contains floating particles, or is discolored, don't use it.
 Contact your pharmacy.

 Calculating Your Injection Dose